States probe JPMorgan Chase as hack seen fueling fraud

 The stolen data is likely to end up being sold on underground cybercrime exchanges to fraudsters who will use it for "phishing" and other schemes.
 Holden said it is likely to be broken up into groups based on categories such as zip codes, with wealthy demographics going for higher rates.
 He estimates that lots of varying sizes would sell for between $1,000 and $15,000, with each of them being resold multiple times.

-Such information can be used to craft "phishing" emails to seek other types of online accounts, beyond the initial firm that was breached, particularly when combined with personal details from social networking sites such as Facebook (FB.O), Google (GOOGL.O), LinkedIn LNKD.N and Twitter (TWTR.N), security researchers warned.
+Such information can be used to craft "phishing" emails to seek other types of online accounts, beyond the initial firm that was breached, particularly when combined with personal details from social networking sites such as Facebook, Google, LinkedIn and Twitter, security researchers warned.
 Details from social media profiles can provide criminals with rich information that they can use to craft convincing "phishing" emails, including information about family, friends, education and work.

 "Social media helps the criminals pursue their trade," said Mark Rowley, assistant commissioner for specialist operations for London's Metropolitan Police.